 - Make sure the species you wish to import is allowed into Australia and carefully check all conditions and requirements of entry.

-- Submit an application for an import permit, issued by the Department of Agriculture and Water Resources.
+- Submit an application for an import permit, issued by the Department of Agriculture, Water and the Environment.

 - Check if your plants must go into a government post entry quarantine (PEQ) facility or must undergo post entry quarantine at an approved arrangement site on arrival.
 An import permit will not be issued until appropriate post entry quarantine arrangements have been made.